Softoft/open-ticket-ai/docs/original_source/get-started.md

 ---
 description: Learn how to quickly install Open Ticket AI using Docker.
-This getting started guide provides easy setup instructions for integrating with your OTRS, OTOBO, or Znuny helpdesk via Web Services.
+This guide provides easy setup instructions for integrating with your OTRS, OTOBO, or Znuny helpdesk via Web Services.
 title: Getting Started
 ---
 # Installation